 More Easter Egg Crafts for Toddlers

 Making Wax Resist eggs is easy and a lot of fun.
-You can dye using natural dyes (scroll up for the recipes on the same link as the How to Blow an Egg) or you can use food colouring which produces these vibrant colours you see here.
+You can dye using natural dyes or you can use food colouring which produces these vibrant colours you see here.
+Or how about colouring your Easter Eggs with our ever so simple Shaving Foam Marbled Easter Egg Craft.